velvia/filo/README.md

     - Numeric vectors compressed with minimal bits, differential encoding, other techniques
 * Random or linear access, no need to deserialize everything for random access
 * Support for missing / Not Available values, even for primitive vectors
-* Trade off between read speed and compactness -- Dictionary encoding, delta encoding, other techniques
 * Designed for long term persistence - based on Google [FlatBuffers](https://github.com/google/flatbuffers) which has schema evolution
-* Potentially cross-platform - once FlatBuffers and codecs are written

 Perfect for efficiently representing your data for storing in files, mmap, NoSQL or key-value stores, etc. etc.

 ## Current Status

 Wire format is stable; header bytes enable future expansion into even non-FlatBuffer based binary formats.

-## Getting Started

-1. Clone the Google Flatbuffers [repo](https://github.com/google/flatbuffers).
-1. Install cmake - on OSX: `brew install cmake`
-1. `cmake -G "Unix Makefiles"`
-2. Run `make` at the root of the flatbuffers dir
-3. Put the `flatc` compiler binary in your path

 ## Filo-Scala